szymon-gniado/LiveFlock/README.md

 - [Szymon Gniado](https://github.com/szymon-gnado) - Backend Developer
 - [Szymon Gniado](https://github.com/szymon-gnado)- Database Administrator

-We would like to thank all the individuals who have contributed to this project.
+I would like to thank all the individuals who have contributed to this project.

 If you'd like to contribute to this project, please see the [Contributing Guidelines](CONTRIBUTING.md).